 - Focusing on helping you seek fair compensation

-When Can You File a
+When Can You File A Wrongful Death Lawsuit?

 Any accident that could have served as grounds for a personal injury suit had the deceased individual survived may serve as grounds for a wrongful death suit if the consequences of that accident were fatal.
 A wrongful death case can come from any fatal personal injury accident.
 Some of these include: